cfpb/hmda-platform/Documents/API.md

     ```

 * `/institutions/<institution>/filings/<period>/submissions/<submissionId>/edits`
-    * `GET`  - List of all edits for a given submission, grouped by edit type
+    * `GET`  - List of all edits for a given submission
+       * By default, results are grouped by edit type, then by named edit.
+       * Use `sortBy=row` as a query parameter to group by the row in the submitted file.

     Example response, with HTTP code 200:

+    Default Sorting:
     ```json
     {
       "syntactical": {